Ghent – The best city to base yourself when visiting Belgium

 • Ghent to Antwerp: 1 hour (north)

-Brussels, the capital of Belgium is the largest of the cities and while it’s a bit more commercialized, what it lacks in charm it makes up for in food options since it’s here where I experienced the best Belgian Fries which you can read about here
+and while it’s a bit more commercialized, what it lacks in charm it makes up for in food options.
+It’s also where I experienced the best Belgian Fries which you can read about here

-On the other end of the spectrum, there’s Bruges an adorable fairytale city that’s much smaller and doesn’t need more than a day or two to explore.
-Next, there’s Ghent, not only is it centrally located but it’s also the perfect mix of city and small fairy-tale town which means there is plenty of shopping and restaurants but it also has quaint areas that give it a “small town” feel.
+Next, there’s Ghent.
+Not only is it centrally located but it’s also the perfect mix of small town and mid-size city which means there is plenty of shopping and restaurants but also has quaint areas that give it a “small town” feel.

-How much time is needed?
+How much time is needed in Ghent?

 things to see